otto06217/frontend-dev-problem/README.md

 ### Description

 We want users to be able to compare two System76 products and their tech specs.
+To do so, users should be able to load `/compare/` and be able to select two products (that are both `visible` and `active`).

-Users should be able to visit a URL of the form `/compare/#model1#:#model2#`, where `#model1#` and `#model2#` are model numbers from our current catalog.
-They should see a brief header, including at least the human readable name, base price, and thumbnail image, for each product.
-They should also see a combined table of tech specs for both products.
-Please see the attached wireframes for details.
+The URL should update to the form `/compare/#model1#:#model2#`, where `#model1#` and `#model2#` are model numbers from our current catalog.
+They should see a comparison that includes thumbnails, price, and tech specs.

-Users should furthermore be able to change the selected products.
+Users should be able to change the selected products.
 Changes must update the URL and load new content within the page.
-The browser's back and forward buttons should navigate cleanly.
+The browser's back and forward buttons should navigate cleanly, and linking directly to the URL should load the appropriate comparison.

 Tech specs are not directly correlated across products in our data set, but they do have consistent copy conventions.
 For the purposes of this exercise, we